-The last thing employees want to do is quit their job, only to realize they aren't legally allowed to work for the employer to which they think they are headed, said business consultant and human resources expert Teri Aulph.
+The last thing employees want to do is quit their jobs, only to realize they aren't legally allowed to work for the employer to which they think they are headed, said business consultant and human resources expert Teri Aulph.

-"Review all the documents you signed when you took the job you are leaving," Aulph said.
+Review all the documents you signed when you took the job you are leaving," Aulph said.
 "Make sure you did not agree to noncompete or nonsolicitation clauses.
 You wouldn't want anything to jeopardize your future."

 Give plenty of notice

-While two weeks' notice is standard and expected in most professions, the more time a departing employee can give, the better, said Jeff Gordon, founder of Internet marketing firm Interactive99.
+While two weeks' notice is standard and expected in most professions, the more time a departing employee can give, the better, said Jeff Gordon, founder of internet marketing firm Interactive99.
 Gordon said he once worked with an employee who provided his employer four weeks' notice, which gave the company plenty of time to prepare for a smooth transition.

 "This reflected well upon his character and certainly reduced anxiety among the ranks," Gordon said.
 "The four weeks gave the company enough time to absorb his knowledge and bring on a consultant."